Overseas Travel - Health and Safety

 Those travelling overseas should register with the Solace Secure website as this provides travellers with up to date SMS Travel Alerts relating to relevant travel destinations that they subscribe to.
 Access to this resource has been provided by the University's Insurance Company.
 See External Links for more information.

 Travellers with significant health issues, allergies, require long term medications, or who may be pregnant should seek advice and written confirmation from their GP or specialist with regards to their fitness to travel and forward this to the person responsible for deciding on the requirement for travel.
-They should also check that there is adequate health insurance in place for the type of activities they may be undertaking in relation to work and leisure time while overseas.
 Under these circumstances your GP/Specialist will need to know details of your intended travel arrangements and any activities which you are planning to do, such that they can make a decision on your fitness to travel.
 Where persons have been deemed unfit to travel, any travel restrictions recommended by the GP must be adhered to.

 Medications – travellers should carry adequate medical supplies/medications to last the duration of their trip and make sure they have enough medical supplies/medications available in their hand luggage to last until they reach their destination and seek advice from their travel operator regarding any restrictions which may apply.
 A Medical Certificate from a GP may be required if having to take particular prescription medication, or when travelling for periods exceeding 3 months.
 It is also recommended to note any restrictions that relate specifically to any drugs wished to be taken whilst travelling overseas as some medications, (even over the counter medications) may be banned in some countries.

 Overseas Travel Process flowchartLink opens in a new window

 Pre-Travel Risk Assessment FormLink opens in a new window